How to Scrape Zillow Real Estate Property Data in Python

 ]

-The search returned a lot of useful preview data about each listing.
-It contains fields like address, geolocation, and some metadata.
-Though, to retrieve all the listing data, we need to scrape each property listing page, which we can find in the detailUrl field.
+The search results provided valuable information about each listing, such as the address, geolocation, and metadata.
+However, in order to obtain all of the relevant listing details, we must scrape each individual property listing page, which can be found in the detailUrl field.

 import httpx